angarsky/diveintopython/learn/variables/dictionary/dictionary-keys-and-values.md

 ## Checking For the Key Presence

 In Python, the `has_key()` method is not available for dictionaries.
-Instead, you can use the `in` operator to check if a key is present in a dictionary.
+Instead, you can use the `in` operator to check if a dictionary has a key.
 Here's an example:

 ```python
 # Creating a dictionary